JagannathP29/AzureMingration/README.md

         AttachmentPath  --Folder Name and Location to attach files based on TicketID

 Important:

+        Make the columns Owned By to OwnedBy1, OwnedBy2.
         The actual CSV file's columns "Comment" to be changed to "Comment1" to "CommentN".
         In all the column name - there should not be any space in a single column name.